All Episodes

 It isn't the case now.

-After their foreman circulated biblical and other religious passages, an eye for an eye, for example, that seemed to require it.
+The Los Angeles jurors in the 79 case of Stevie Lamar Fields unanimously agreed that death was the appropriate punishment after their foreman circulated biblical and other religious passages, an eye for an eye, for example, that seemed to require it.

-Biblical references supporting mercy and forgiveness were not circulated in the jury room, according to a lower court's ruling.
+Biblical references supporting mercy and forgiveness were not circulated in the jury room according to a lower court's ruling.

 The decision by the Ninth Circus to reinstate it appears to be the first of its kind and could make Fields, now 49, a candidate for execution in the near future.

-The Ninth Circus is saying it's okay to consult the Bible because the Bible it's working against me.
+The Ninth Circus is saying it's okay to consult the Bible because the Bible is working against the Bible just make believe to them.

-There's the Bible's not a source authority.
+The Bible's not a source of authority.

 That's why it's okay to do it.